Print Your Robot

 How To Print Your Robot

-In our 3D printing instructions, you will find all the information you need to print the individual parts of pib correctly.
+In our 3D printing instructions, you will find all the info you need to print pib correctly.

 If you have further questions, you can of course contact us at any time!

-Would you like to receive a set of all non-printable parts?
+Looking for a complete set of all non-printable parts?

 Not all parts can be made with a 3D printer.
-Soon you will also be able to order all non-printable parts such as screws, ball bearings or electronics here.
+To make building your own humanoid robot even easier and faster, you can now order all non-printable parts such as screws, ball bearings or electronics in a complete set.

 Why print a robot?